jcs15c/optimal_ultrasound_encoding/README.md

 The module `encoding_optimization.py` contains the primary function to perform the optimization and generate an optimized encoding sequence.
 An example execution script is provided in the `examples` folder.

 Collections of sample RF data to used for training can be found in the latest release, along with simulated and experimentally acquired data used for validation of the model.
-Examples of optimized sequences can also be found in the latest release.
+Examples of optimized sequences can be found in the repository.

 # Dependencies